yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

 1. For each MARC bibliographic record, determine the supertype of the resource and generate a JSON-LD document with a `type` value corresponding to the base class of the supertype.

-    **Note:** This example is meant to illustrate the content/carrier distinction and does not represent a complete JSON-LD document.
+    **Note:** This example is meant to illustrate the base class/supertype association and does not represent a complete JSON-LD document.

     ```
     {